Green-Software-Foundation/real-time-cloud/README.md

 Many software as a service (SaaS) providers run multi-tenant workloads on cloud providers.
 To supply their own customers with carbon footprint estimates, the instance level energy and carbon data needs to be allocated and attributed across workloads.
 The [Kepler project](https://github.com/sustainable-computing-io/kepler) hosted by the Cloud Native Computing Foundation allocates the energy usage of a host node to the active pods and containers running in that node, so that energy and carbon data can be reported for workloads running on Kubernetes.
 In datacenter deployments Kepler can directly measure energy usage and obtain carbon intensity data from the datacenter operator.
 Cloud providers block direct access to energy usage metrics as part of their multi-tenant security model, but could safely provide energy data to Kepler via this standard at one minute intervals.

+# Motivation
+"All models are wrong, some models are useful".
+The goal of this project is to make the carbon emissions model for cloud based workloads less wrong, by defining a standard mechanism for cloud providers to share more information, and more useful, by having the same data schema for all cloud providers, and to support updates to that data in real time, which could be minute level granularity for power usage, and hourly or daily granularity for carbon intensity.

 # Current Activity
 The initial work is focused on collecting and discussing issues around this topic, and a context miro board has been created that is being used to crowdsource relevant information about power and carbon data sources and how they are created and used from end to end.
 The miro is [publicly readable here](https://miro.com/app/board/uXjVM1o59N4=/?share_link_id=388311040102) and screenshots are stored in this repo.